Integrating with Remedy Single Sign-On

 On the Remedy SSO tab, enter the following parameters:

+RSSO Agent ID Contact your Remedy SSO administrator for the Agent ID.
+RSSO Token revalidation period Enter the revalidation period in minutes.
+For more information, contact your Remedy SSO administrator.
 RSSO server timeout Enter the server timeout in seconds.
-You need to monitor this parameter and accordingly increase or decrease the number of seconds required for the RSSO server to respond.
+BMC Discovery administrator needs to monitor this parameter and accordingly increase or decrease the number of seconds required for the RSSO server to respond.

 Uploading a CA bundle